This post may contain affiliate links. Please read my disclosure policy.

 Take care when removing the lid to avoid getting ashes in the food.
 Garnish with the remaining parsley and bacon.

 - Serve and enjoy with a loaf of crusty bread to soak up the broth.

 Be sure to check the finished dish before adding salt.
-I used nitrate-free applewood smoked bacon which is a little less salty overall.
+I use nitrate-free applewood smoked bacon which is a little less salty overall.

-Salt-free chicken broth is also a good choice if you can find it.
+Salt-free or low-salt chicken broth is also a good choice if you can find it.

 To cook the Coddle in the oven, lightly grease a dutch oven or covered casserole dish.
 Preheat oven to 325 degrees and bake covered for 1.5 hours removing the lid for the last 45 minutes or so.